 Liked by 1 person

-1. Keith Haney says:
+1. Keith Haney Avatar

 I agree Bill I think her point was balanced in that regard.
 I saw it more as a warning not to let our biases lead to prejudice.
 Thanks for taking the time to engage the conversation.
 Conversation is always encouraged.